-The temperature of milk your baby gets when directly breastfeeding through sucking on your breast is already warm enough – just how a baby likes it best, actually.
+The temperature of milk your baby gets when directly breastfeeding is already warm enough – just how a baby likes it best, actually.

-But when you’re pumping and storing breast milk or just putting together a bottle of milk formula, it eventually becomes cold after it’s prepared and stored away for future use.
+But when you’re pumping and storing breast milk or just mixing a bottle of formula, it eventually becomes cold after it’s prepared and stored away for future use.

-On the other hand, if your baby doesn’t really appreciate drinking cold breast milk and prefers having it warmed up beforehand, you’re going to have a difficult time getting them to stick to their feeding schedule.
+On the other hand, if your baby doesn’t really appreciate drinking cold breast milk and prefers having it warmed up beforehand, you’re unlikely to be able to coax them to take cold milk.